Volkswagen ID.3 review - Practicality, comfort and boot space

 In this review

-- 1VerdictThe Volkswagen ID.3 is a proficient family hatchback that’s a pleasure to own and drive
+- 1VerdictThe Volkswagen ID.3 is an accomplished all-electric family hatchback that’s a pleasure to own and drive

 - 2Engines, performance and driveWith plenty of pace and a composed ride, the all-electric ID.3 is a family hatchback that’s good to drive

 - 3Range, charging and running costsThe ID.3 is cheap to run day-to-day and will hold onto its value, but insurance premiums could be expensive

 - 4Interior, design and technologyIt’s all very modern and hi-tech inside the ID.3, but some may find the controls take a bit of getting used to